puningtilde/3DSController/README.md

 If using version 0.7 or above, the output vJoy device is configurable.
 To output to a device other than 1 it must first be enabled in vJoyConfig.

+If using version 0.8 or above, touchscreen includes a TAP mode to use the screen as an extra button and a REGIONS mode to map the screen to 4 buttons (see ini file for more details)

+Console Volume is mapped to the Z-axis and is not configurable.

 If using Ninjhax press Start and Select to return to the Homebrew Loader, otherwise you can just exit with the Home button.

 ### Configuration